 Looks like parking in the city, just got a little bit more expensive!
-Boston City Council has approved to increase parking fines and stricter policing of parking violations and increases go into effect on Monday, July 2nd.
+Boston City Council approved to increase parking fines and stricter policing of parking violations and increases go into effect on Monday, July 2nd.

 Last April, Mayor Marty Walsh announced his “Transformative Investments in Go Boston 2030 Transportation Plan as Part of Recommended Budget and Capital Plan.”
 (Phew, that’s a mouthful!)
 Part of this plan was the increase of parking ticket fees with the hopes it would discourage congestion (hello double parking)!
 The funds raised will go towards designated bike lanes, protected bike paths, improving infrastructure, traffic signals and more.